Bayesian Mechanism Design for Blockchain Transaction Fee Allocation

-In blockchain systems, the design of transaction fee mechanisms is essential for stability and satisfactory for both miners and users.
-A recent work has proven the impossibility of collusion-proof mechanisms with non-zero miner revenue which is Dominate-Strategy-Incentive-Compatible (DSIC) for users.
-In our work, we relax the DSIC requirement for users to Bayesian-Nash-Incentive-Compatibility (BNIC), and design a so-called soft second-price mechanism to ensure a form of collusion-proofness with an asymptotic constant-factor approximation of optimal miner revenue.
-Our result breaks the zero-revenue barrier while preserving reasonable truthfulness and collusion-proof properties.
-We additionally prove the necessity to either burn transaction fees or have variable block sizes to satisfy both BNIC and collusion proofness guarantees.
+\ABSTRACT{ In blockchain systems, the design of transaction fee mechanisms is essential for stability and satisfaction for both miners and users.
+A recent work has proven the impossibility of collusion-proof mechanisms that achieve both non-zero miner revenue and {Dominant-Strategy-Incentive-Compatible} (DSIC) for users.
+However, a positive miner revenue is important in practice to motivate miners.
+To address this challenge, we consider a \emph{Bayesian game} setting and relax the DSIC requirement for users to Bayesian-Nash-Incentive-Compatibility (BNIC).
+In particular, we propose an auxiliary mechanism method that makes connections between BNIC and DSIC mechanisms.
+With the auxiliary mechanism method, we design a transaction fee mechanism (TFM) based on the multinomial logit (MNL) choice model, and prove that the TFM has both BNIC and collusion-proof properties with an asymptotic constant-factor approximation of optimal miner revenue for \emph{i.i.d.} bounded valuations.
+Our result breaks the zero-revenue barrier while preserving truthfulness and collusion-proof properties. \ifdefined\EnableBurning We additionally prove the necessity to either burn transaction fees or have variable block sizes to satisfy both BNIC and collusion proofness guarantees. \fi }